angular/angular/packages/compiler/design/architecture.md

 ### High Level Proposal

-We will produce two compiler entrypoints, `ngtsc` and `ngcc`.
+We will produce two compiler entry-points, `ngtsc` and `ngcc`.

 `ngtsc` will be an Typescript-to-Javascript transpiler that reifies Angular decorators into static properties.
 It is a minimal wrapper around `tsc` which includes a set of Angular transforms.
+While Ivy is experimental, `ngc` operates as `ngtsc` when the `angularCompilerOption` `enableIvy` flag is set to `true` in the `tsconfig.json` file for the project.

 `ngcc` (which stands for Angular compatibility compiler) is designed to process code coming from NPM and produce the equivalent Ivy version, as if the code was compiled with `ngtsc`.
-It will operate given a `node_modules` directory and a set of packages to compile, and will produce an equivalent directory from which the Ivy equivalents of those modules can be read.
+It will operate given a `node_modules` directory and a set of packages to compile, and will produce an equivalent directory from which the Ivy equivalents of those modules can be read. `ngcc` is a separate script entry point to `@angular/compiler-cli`.

 `ngcc` can also be run as part of a code loader (e.g. for Webpack) to transpile packages being read from `node_modules` on-demand.